 WHAT WE CAN LEARN FROM CASINOS THAT WILL MAKE PARENTING 100% EASIER

 Before long I had wandered over to what appeared to be a small city of slot machines.
-Row upon row of these dream makers sat in neat rows.
-Shiny, adorned with bright lights that flashed when a jackpot was struck.
-More attractive yet was occasional sound of coins clattering into metal trays.
+These glittery chrome plated dream makers sat in neat long rows.
+Each slot was dorned with bright lights that flashed when a jackpot was struck.
+More attractive yet was the occasional sound of coins clattering into metal trays.

-But what was especially striking was the crowd in this part of the casino.
+But what really made an impression on me was the crowd over in this part of the casino.
 At first I thought the AARP was holding a mini convention.
-This clearly was the place to be for the silver and blue haired crowd.
+This clearly was the place to be for the silver and blue haired generation.
 These gamblers were of an age, on average, that suggested an intimate knowledge of antiquity (I was in my twenties, so anyone over 60 qualified… yes, these many years later I find that observation less amusing).
-I was impressed.
+I was puzzled.
 It was two in the morning and these legions of the old guard were grimly stuffing quarters into slot machines with the determination of a brick layer.